-- The Loop Bus site for TPS-2 has been turned over to BBII. - An alternate location for PS-2 is being internally finalized. - There are three active eminent domain actions in Segment 2, with other property owners either settling or in active negotiations to settle. - Two offers were made in Segment 3, with one owner agreeing to sell. - Staff closed one Segment 3 parcel and reached terms with another. - Staff is actively working with PG&E to get a permit for potholing and surveying so design can be finalized. - UPRR is drafting a Purchase and Sale Agreement for the PS-7 site.
+- An alternate location for PS-2 is being internally finalized. - There are three active eminent domain actions in Segment 2, with other property owners either settling or in active negotiations to settle. - Six offers were made in Segment 3, with three owners agreeing to sell. - Staff obtained permit from PG&E for potholing and surveying so design can be finalized. - UPRR is drafting a Purchase and Sale Agreement for the PS-7 site.

-- Negotiations for all outstanding offers will continue. - The remaining appraisals in Segments 1 and 3 will be completed. - Staff will continue to work with PG&E and Central Concrete. - Staff will continue to work with San Francisco Public Utilities Commission regarding two new parcels. - Maps and appraisals for new parcels will be developed. - Staff will send the appraisal for the SamTrans site to FTA for review.
+- Negotiations for all outstanding offers will continue. - The remaining appraisals in Segments 1 and 3 will be completed. - Staff will continue to work with PG&E and Central Concrete. - Staff will continue to work with San Francisco Public Utilities Commission regarding two new parcels. - Maps and appraisals for new parcels to be developed as they arise. - Staff will send the appraisal for the SamTrans site to FTA for review. - Staff will send two administrative settlements for Segment 3 parcels to FTA for approval.